HMS King George V (41): Mediterranean operations

-In May 1943, King George V was moved to Gibraltar in preparation for Operation Husky.
+In May 1943, King George V was moved to Gibraltar in preparation for Operation Husky, the Allied invasion of Sicily.
 King George V and her sister ship Howe were allocated to the reserve covering group when the operation got under way on 1 July.
 The two ships bombarded Trapani in Sicily on 12 July and also helped defend against an air raid whilst in Algiers prior to departing for Operation Avalanche, (the Allied invasion of Italy).
 The two ships also bombarded the islands of Levanzo and Favignana, after which they were in the reserve group for the Salerno landings (Operation Avalanche) which began on 9 September.
 King George V escorted part of the Italian Fleet, including the battleships Andrea Doria and Duilio, to Malta after the armistice and with Howe provided cover for the 1st Airborne Division who were transported to Taranto in support of Operation Slapstick from 9 to 11 September by the cruiser USS Boise and the fast minelayer HMS Abdiel.
 The battleship then escorted a naval force which occupied the Italian naval base at Taranto.
 She later escorted surrendered Italian ships from Malta to Alexandria.
 After bombarding German positions during the Salerno landings, King George V returned to the United Kingdom.